 A suicidal person is anyone who expresses desire or intention to end their own life.
 They are often extremely unhappy, depressed, in pain, have minimal connections to confide in, or don’t want to live life this way anymore.
 If you encounter someone in the chat who exhibits signs of being suicidal, or self-identifies as wanting to die, it is very important that you handle these conversations with extreme care and refer them to professional help.

 Note: If an Explorer mentions suicide in their first message, we route them to qualified partners.
-However, if you begin a conversation and suicide comes up in subsequent messages, the system is no longer able to rematch that Explorer with another organization.
-In this case, follow these guidelines in your conversation, and never hesitate to help connect the Explorer with more professional help in their area.
+If you begin a conversation and suicide comes up in subsequent messages, please follow these guidelines in your conversation, and never hesitate to help connect the Explorer with more professional help in their area.
 You can also check out our list of National Crisis Resources.
+Or, you can email us at support@gloo.us and we can re-route the Explorer to qualified partner.

 ❌ Do not discount their emotions, but also do not validate their emotions in a way that might encourage them on the path of suicide.